fsjunior/python-flask-restful-mongodb-template/README.md

 - `common` with common files like a settings file.
 - `model` with the MongoDB collection models.

-The files and folders organization pattern that I tried to use is always create specific files for specific resources and create a common module/file if that code will be used by different resources.
+The files and folders structure pattern that I tried to use is always create specific files for specific resources and create a common module/file if that code will be used by different resources.